//this is the mailchimp popup form //ShareThis code for sharing images

 Market Culture

 In the market culture, companies prioritize profitability and are always focused on the bottom line.
-More often than not, there is a clear distinction between leadership roles and other team members.
+There is often a clear distinction between leadership roles and other team members.

 Nevertheless, the expectations from each position are clear, and their individual objectives are aligned with the bigger business goals.
 They are all results-oriented and obsessed with reaching quotas and hitting targets instead of internal satisfaction.

 Companies that adopt the market culture are often highly successful and profitable.
-However, it creates a fast-paced and highly competitive work environment, which could lead to employee burnout if not managed well.
+However, it creates a fast-paced and highly competitive work environment, which could lead to workplace stress and burnout if not managed well.

 Hierarchy Culture

 As its name implies, hierarchy culture is a very formalized and structured work environment.
-There is a clear chain of command, and there are procedures that determine what everyone does in different work situations.
+There is a clear chain of command, and procedures determine what everyone does in different work situations.

-There are different management tiers on top of the distinction between leadership roles and the employees.
-More often than not, this separation between various roles is indicated by the dress code that each employee has to adhere to.
+There are different management tiers in addition to the distinction between leadership roles and employees.
+This separation between various roles is often indicated by the dress code that each employee has to adhere to.

-While the hierarchy culture sounds very rigid, it does come with a lot of benefits, especially if implemented well.
+While the hierarchical organization sounds very rigid, it does have many benefits, especially if implemented well.
 It provides a clear direction for each member of the organization, making it easier for them to achieve the overall objective.

 That being said, companies with a hierarchy culture have little room for creativity, so it is harder for them to adapt to sudden changes in the marketplace.

-In an article by Gallup, employees who are more engaged are 41% less likely to be absent from work and 17% more productive - no companies of all stripes are ensuring they integrate the best employee engagement software.
+New data shows that employees who are more engaged are 41% less likely to be absent from work and 17% more productive—yet no companies of all stripes are ensuring they integrate the best employee engagement software.

 Aside from having a big impact on productivity, the right company culture can increase an organization’s employee retention rate.
-In the same report by Gallup, there is a 24% reduction in turnovers for high-turnover organizations.
+In the same data set, there is a 24% reduction in turnovers for high-turnover organizations.

 In industries where turnovers are low, businesses with highly engaged employees have significantly fewer turnovers — a reduction of 59%.